antigonikaranika/Online-Photo-Collage-Tool/README.md

 ### 2. Automatic Cleanup

-- Celery Beat automatically removes old collage files from `static/collages` after 30 minutes and everytime the page is refreshed.
+- Celery Beat automatically removes old collage files from `static/collages` after 30 minutes and the files from `static/uploads` everytime the page is refreshed.

 ---